-We use the same method used by the Bank for International Settlements to estimate costs.
+We use the same method used by the BIS to estimate costs.
 This method recognizes that more capital is costly.
 The higher cost shows up as higher loan rates for borrowers.
 This reduces lending and investment, which lowers GDP.
 We estimate this cost through our own calculations and using the Federal Reserve's model of the economy, FRB/US.

-22. How does the plan calculate the risks of future bailouts?
+22. How does the Plan calculate the risks of future bailouts?